cemar-ortiz/cemar-ortiz/README.md

 - 💞️ I’m looking to collaborate on machine learning and web development projects.

-- 📫 You can follow me on twitter at @cemar.ortiz and you can send me an email at cemar.ortiz@gmail.com
+- 📫 You can follow me on twitter as @cemar_ortiz and you can send me an email at cemar.ortiz@gmail.com

 <!---
 cemar-ortiz/cemar-ortiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.